pola-rs/polars/README.md

 Its focus is being a fast in memory DataFrame library.

 Polars is in rapid development, but it already supports most features needed for a useful DataFrame library.
-Do you mis something, please make an issue and/or sent a PR.
+Do you miss something, please make an issue and/or sent a PR.

 ## First run
 Take a look at the [10 minutes to Polars notebook](examples/10_minutes_to_polars.ipynb) to get you started.